Skip to main content

 Simulator Access

-You may either receive an access link to your virtual simulator or just an access key.
-If you receive a direct link to your simulator, it may look something like this:
+You will receive an access link to your virtual simulator from your institution. which may look something like this:

 https:// app.pcs.ai/start.html?key=pHxzRKAu